 Prospective NTG calculation

 Since NTG ratios have decreased from previous studies in Connecticut and in comparable jurisdictions, the study team developed a set of NTG ratios that should be applicable prospectively in 2024, 2025, and 2026.
 These results are based on the same logic from recent Massachusetts studies.
-In the first phase of this study, the team concluded that the market conditions in 2022–2026 in Connecticut would be very similar to the market conditions in Massachusetts (see Figure 2-2Figure 2-2), making it reasonable to use the same logic for the trends in Connecticut.
-For both downstream and upstream pathways in Massachusetts, the prospective results were based on a consensus group process.
+In the first phase of this study, the team concluded that the market conditions in 2022–2026 in Connecticut would be very similar to the market conditions in Massachusetts (see Figure 2-2), making it reasonable to use the same logic for the trends in Connecticut.
+For both downstream and Midstream pathways in Massachusetts, the prospective results were based on a consensus group process.
 The consensus group included representatives from the Program Administrators, Energy Efficiency Advisory Council Consultants, and evaluation subject matter experts – all of which received an equal weight in their estimates of future NTG values.
 The same trends in NTG ratios from those studies were applied to the retrospective estimates in Connecticut.

 2021 Retrospective Results and 2024–2026 Prospective Results

 Survey results

+The following section presents the detailed results of the individual questions that impact each component of the NTG scoring algorithm.
+Results are presented at finer granularity in the Midstream program than at the prospective application level to show possible differences between measure categories.

 Free-ridership results

-To assess free-ridership, surveyors first asked respondents whether they would have purchased the same type and quantity of lamps at the same time absent the program.
-Respondents who indicated they would not have purchased the same lamps at the same time were then asked whether their participation in the 2019 Upstream Program influenced the timing of their LED purchases and whether they would have purchased LEDs at the same time without support from the program.
+To assess free-ridership, surveyors first asked respondents whether they would have purchased the same type and quantity of equipment at the same time absent the program.
+To account for the instant discounts provided as part of the Midstream program delivery, customers were first asked if they were aware that the received an incentive.
+If they were unaware, they were reminded about it and customers were worded to account for this lack of awareness.
+Respondents who indicated they would not have purchased the same equipment at the same time were then asked whether their participation in the program influenced the timing of their LED purchases and whether they would have purchased LEDs at the same time without support from the program.
 For those who said no, surveyors then inquired into whether they would have purchased them at an earlier time, a later time, or never.

-The results, shown in Figure 4-1Figure 4-1, show that 42% of participants would have purchased their lamps at the same time, and 46% would have purchased at a later time or never absent the program.
+The results, shown in Figure 4-1, show that 42% of participants would have purchased their lamps at the same time, and 46% would have purchased at a later time or never absent the program.
 LED Fixtures and Linear LEDs had the highest rate of purchasing their equipment at the same time, at 59% and 56% respectively.
 Energy Opportunities, Small Business, and Lighting with Controls had the highest rate of purchasing their equipment later or never, at 50%, 76%, and 50% respectively.